Cuba Political Orientation

 Prime Minister: Manuel Marrero Cruz (3rd Highest office)

 Political Position: Marxist-Leninist ideology (Left)

-In 2021 Reporters Without Borders ranked Cuba 171/180 in their Press Freedom Index, where they state “Miguel Díaz-Canel’s election as president after Authoritarian socialist leaders Fidel and Raul Castro brothers made no difference (to press freedom).”
-They also report “The regime maintains an almost total monopoly of news and information and uses every means possible to obstruct independent media.”
+In 2021 Reporters Without Borders ranked Cuba 172/180 in their Press Freedom Index.
+They state, “Miguel Díaz-Canel’s election as president after Authoritarian socialist leaders Fidel and Raul Castro brothers made no difference (to press freedom).”
+They also report, “The regime maintains an almost total monopoly of news and information and uses every means possible to obstruct independent media.”

 The USA also broadcasts into Cuba through the American state-run radio and television international broadcaster Radio-TV Marti which is based in Miami.
 However, it is controlled by the U.S. Government through The United States Agency for Global Media (USAGM) and promotes U.S. national interests.

 When it comes to the internet, Freedom House says in Cuba, “internet access is costly, and connections are poor.
 According to Reuters dated 2018, the “U.S. trade embargo has cost Cuba $130 billion, U.N. says.”
 Cuban telecommunications company ETECSA is owned by the Cuban government and offers internet services.
 However, they cite the U.S. economic embargo for its financial problems due to equipment licensed by U.S. companies.